Dorohoi: Jews of Dorohoi

+For the entire Dorohoi County, most of which remained in Romania, though the Hertsa area became a part of the Soviet Union, 6,425 Jews survived the deportations to Transnistria in 1941, while 5,131 died.
+After the November 1941 deportations of Jews from Dorohoi County (9,367 Jews) and June 1942 (360 Jews), excluding the Jews from the Herta area that had been under Soviet occupation, 2,316 Jews were not deported.

 The Jewish population actually increased after the Holocaust as a result of refugees settling there.
 In 1947, there were 7,600 Jews living in Dorohoi.
-Following the establishment of Israel, the Jewish population of the Dorohoi steadily decreased.
-In 1956, there were 2,753 Jews.
-In 1966, there were 1,013.
-By 2000, there were only 49 Jews left in Dorohoi.
+Following the establishment of Israel, the Jewish population of Dorohoi steadily decreased, due to emigration.
+In 1956, there were 2,753 Jews; in 1966, there were 1,013; and by 2000, there were only 49 Jews left in Dorohoi.